ljm625/syntaxnet-rest-api/README.md

 This repo uses uses **tiangolo's** uwsgi+nginx+supervisord dockerfile.
 Special Thanks to him

 ### Updates

+2017/03/28:
+Rewrite most of the part of the code, using DRAGNN which is faster than before, also some minor bug fixes.

 2017/02/28:
 Using another method for fetching the info from syntaxnet engine, so you can get lots of info using custom model than before :D